 Chris Carter’s number one chart topper The Caller is set in LA and is the eighth to feature his unstoppable detective Robert Hunter.
 Don’t Look For Me, the fourth in Mason Cross’s brilliant Carter Blake series, sees Blake up against a hitman in and around America’s gambling capital.

 Meet three authors who have escaped the long arm of the law and turned to crime instead.
-Kate London, Denzil Meyrick and R.J.
+Kate London, Clare Mackintosh and R.J.
 Mitchell are all former police officers turned top class crime writers.

 Death Message, the second in Kate London’s Collins and Griffiths series centres on the disappearance of a teenage girl.
-Denzil Meyrick’s DCI Daley series goes from strength to strength and the fifth is Well of the Winds.
+Clare Mackintosh’s I See You is already a bestseller.
 R.J.
 Mitchell calls on all his experience on the beat in his new Thoroughgood novel The Shift.

 We are delighted to welcome international bestseller Karen Rose to Bloody Scotland.
 Karen was born and raised in the Washington DC suburbs of Maryland and was a high school chemistry and physics teacher before becoming a writer.